-The EBRD is providing a loan of up to EUR 15 million to the City of Kragujevac (the “City”) for long-term financing of urban transport infrastructure and procurement of waste collection trucks.
+The EBRD is providing a loan of up to EUR 15 million to the City of Kragujevac (the 'City') for long-term financing of urban transport infrastructure and procurement of waste collection trucks and bins.

 The transition impact potential of the Project arises from:

-Increased private sector participation (“PSP”) - the new central bus terminal will be designed in a way to include commercial and retail space.
-The City will contract a private retail company which will be responsible for leasing of the commercial space and possibly for maintaining the terminal (performance-based management contract; full or partial lease).
+Increased private sector participation ('PSP') - the new central bus terminal will be designed in a way to include commercial and retail space.
+The City will consider contracting a private retail company which will be responsible for leasing of the commercial space and possibly for maintaining the terminal.

 Skills Transfer - Operation of the bus terminal will likely be a new task for the Agency, and the FOPIP will provide substantial training for key staff in the City and Agency, enabling commercial skill transfer and improvement of operational performance, with a focus on financial planning, operational management, monitoring and evaluation of bus franchises and ticketing and fare collection methods.